-- If you miss work due to an on the job injury, you must keep your supervisor informed of your work status by providing a Texas Workers' Compensation Work Status Report (DWC 73) after each doctor visit.
+- If you miss work due to an on the job injury, you must keep your supervisor informed of your work status by providing a Division of Workers’ Compensation Work Status Report (DWC 73) after each doctor visit.
 The doctor's office must provide the report to you, the injured employee.

-- You must also complete the Request For Paid Leave form if you miss time from work other than the day of the injury.
+- You must also complete the Employee’s Leave Election Form if you miss time from work other than the day of the injury.
 The form is provided by your department.

 - When your doctor releases you to return to work, you must report to work at the beginning of your next regularly scheduled shift.
 The DWC 73 report from your doctor indicating a return to work date or any work-related limitations must be given to your supervisor before you may return.

 - For more information, contact the Workers' Compensation Coordinator in the Risk Management & Insurance (713-500-8127) or the Texas Department of Insurance, Division of Workers’ Compensation at (281) 260-3035 or 1-800-252-7031.